Major in CIS - Computer Information Science Degree Program

 Mobile Application Developer

 Description: Create new game-changing apps for smart phones and tablets!
-With a projected 25% increase in job growth through 2032 (more than eight times the national average) software developer careers have phenomenal potential.*
+With a projected 18% increase in job growth through 2033 (more than four times the national average) software developer careers have phenomenal potential.

 Degree Requirements: A bachelor’s degree.